Azure-Samples/azure-serverless-workshop-team-assistant/7-photo-mosaic-bot/README.md

 func azure functionapp publish function-app-name --publish-app-settings
 ```

+## 4. Load Tile Images

+When the function app creates a mosaic, it needs source images to compose the mosaic.
+The **tile-image-container** referred to in App Settings (defaulted to **tile-images**) is the container that the function will look for images to use.
+Running the **setup.py** script above generated the containers for you, but you'll need to load images that container.
+Using the portal, [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), or any other method of uploading blobs, upload images into the **tile-image-container** inside of your storage account.
+You can reuse the landmark images you downloaded earlier if desired.

-## 4. Run the project
+## 5. Run the project

 1. Compile and run:

     - If using Visual Studio, just press F5 to compile and run **PhotoMosaic.sln**.

-    - If using VS Code on a Mac, the build task will run `dotnet build`.
+    - If using VS Code on a Mac, open the Command Pallet (⇧⌘P) and run the Build Task which will run `dotnet build`.
 Then, navigate to the output folder and run the Functions core tools:

         ```
         cd MosaicMaker/bin/Debug/netstandard2.0/osx